 Miranda Rights.
 However, we were interrogated by the officer for about 30 minutes while my son was handcuffed

 in the driveway by numerous patrol cars, along with about a dozen law enforcement officers that stood all around us blocking any and all available exits.
 Under these conditions, it was obvious to us that

 we were NOT free to leave.
-Appearing to ignore legal formalities, the
+Appearing to ignore what I've always been taught to believe was a legal formality, the

 officer arrested them WITHOUT reading them their Miranda rights and WITHOUT giving them a clear explanation

 as to why they were being arrested.
 At the time, I